DillBaggins/DillBaggins.github.io/_pages/index.md

 layout: defaults/page
 permalink: index.html
 narrow: true
-title: Welcome to Friday Theme
+title: Welcome to My Personal Portfolio
 ---

-## What is it?
+This site exists to show-off some of my work as well as anything I might find interesting and worth sharing

+## Who am I?
-{% include components/intro.md %}
+{% include components/personal-introduction.md %}

+Feel free to [read more about me]({{ site.baseurl}}{% link _pages/about.md %}), peruse my CV or reach out to me

 [Here's the full feature list and some quick examples of what it can do.]({{ site.baseurl}}{% link _pages/about.md %})